iCog-Labs-Dev/HiBaCaML/docs/Implementation_details.md

 # HiBaCaML Implementation Details

-This document maps the HiBaCaML/ColBa ideas described in `hibacaml_agi26.pdf` and `HiBaCaML_v2.pdf` to the implementation under `hibacaml/` and the Split-MNIST experiment runner in `experiments/split_mnist.py`.
+This document maps the HiBaCaML/ColBa ideas described in the papers to the implementation under `hibacaml/` and the Split-MNIST experiment runner in `experiments/split_mnist.py`.

-Scope note: this analysis intentionally does not inspect or rely on `@runs/` or any experiment-output artifacts.
-It is based only on the papers, source code, and the experiment script.

 ## 1. Executive Mapping